Best Of17 min read

 • Commission-free stocks, ETFs, options, and crypto

-• Paper trading simulator (seriously, use this before you trade real money)
+• Paper trading simulator (practice without risking real money)

 • Advanced charting with 50+ technical indicators